Ashok0/EnderalVREssentials-Nightly/README.md

 [**Enderal SE Update v2.0.11**](https://eddoursul.win/mods/enderal-se/): Update for Complete Enderal for Skyrim Special Edition.
 - Remove "fs_se.dll"

-[**Enderal SE - Bug Fixes v1.30**](https://www.nexusmods.com/enderalspecialedition/mods/2?tab=files): This mod fixes several issues with the game and also includes some small gameplay/balance fixes.
+[**Enderal SE - Bug Fixes v1.31**](https://www.nexusmods.com/enderalspecialedition/mods/2?tab=files): Removed the apparition script changes, which were slightly outdated.
+The fixes made by Bug Fixes are no longer needed.

 [**SkyUI v1.2.0**](https://github.com/Odie/skyui-vr): Elegant, PC-friendly interface mod with many advanced features.
 - The new Highlight and Search features do not work if using "Dear Diary".